-Alabama police officer critically wounded in shooting
+Alabama police officer killed in drug-related shooting

-A police officer was critically wounded in a Friday afternoon shooting in Alabama, authorities said.
+HUNTSVILLE, Ala.
+(AP) — A police officer was critically wounded in a Friday afternoon shooting in Alabama, authorities said.

 The officer is in critical condition after being shot, the Huntsville Police Department said in a statement.
 Authorities did not release the name of the injured officer.
 The police department said officers captured the suspect.